hiulian69/Bank_Churn_Prediction/README_B.md

 Following observations have been made:
-* From the graphs we can see that Dependent_count Total_Relationship_Count,Months_Inactive_12_mon and Contacts_Count_12_mon are technically categorical variables as opposed to appearing as continuous at first
+* From the graphs we can see that Dependent_count, Total_Relationship_Count, Months_Inactive_12_mon and Contacts_Count_12_mon are technically categorical variables as opposed to appearing as continuous at first
-* From the scatter plot we indentify that Credit_Limit and Avg_Open_To_Buy are high correlated (Avg_Open_To_Buy will be dropped while running models)
+* From the scatter plot we indentify that Credit_Limit and Avg_Open_To_Buy are highly correlated (Avg_Open_To_Buy will be dropped while running models)
-* Edcuation Level, Matrial_Status and Income_Category have and unkown attribute.
+* Edcuation Level, Matrial_Status and Income_Category have an unkown attribute.
     * Education_Level the distribution between unkown and uneducated are simliar
-    * Martial_Status unkown and divorce follow a similiar distribution
+    * Martial_Status unknown and divorce follow a similiar distribution
 * All of the continous varaiabls will need to be scaled to deal with the varying magnitudes